 So, in my honest opinion, the best activities are ones that the person can participate in (with minimal frustration) and one that they enjoy.
 Here are some examples:

 - Walking – if your senior loved one can walk without great difficulty or pain and for a good distance than I would say that taking a walk around the neighborhood would be a good activity.
-During this time when Coronavirus is still very active – please keep 3 to 6 feet away from others.

 - Useful tasks – everyone likes to feel useful and productive.
 Anything that your older adult can do to contribute to the running of the household would be a good activity.
 It could be cooking, watching the kids, cleaning, paying the bills, handyman type of tasks, etc.

 - Passion activities – most everyone has something that they enjoy.
 Music, art, movies, games, sports, etc. Any task or activity around that topic that they enjoy would be a very good activity to participate in either solo or with others in the family.